IJanicka/IJanicka.github.io/talks.md

 * “The Limits of Posthumanism.
 How to Translate Ontology into Politics?”
 Research Seminar, Forschungsinstitut für Philosophie Hannover, 4 June 2015<br>

-* “How About Solidarity?
-Contemporary Social Movements in a Philosophical Framework,” Workshop Riots IV – *Riots and Anarchy*, Institut für Protest- und Bewegungsforschung [Research Institute for Protest and Social Movements], Zentrum für Technik und Wissenschaft, TU Berlin, Germany, 28 November 2014<br>

-* “Points of Departure – Points of no Return.
-Peter Sloterdijk’s Negative Gynaecology and its Potential for Constructing Non-Anthropocentric Frameworks,” ADEFFI 16th Annual Conference 2014: *Origins*, Trinity College Dublin, Ireland, 17 October 2014<br>

-* “Is There an Anarchist in This Closet?
-Understanding Contemporary Anarchism with Judith Butler and Peter Sloterdijk,” *Enlightened Anarchism* Conference, Lapland University, Finland, 13 September 2014<br>

-* “The Most French of the German Philosophers: Peter Sloterdijk’s Borderless Theory of Foams and Bubbles,” Frontiers Conference: *French Theory in the Twentieth and Twenty-First Centuries*.
-University of Oxford, UK, 8 July 2013.<br>

-* “Cutting the Cords – Re-thinking Judith Butler's Position on Transgender with René Girard's Theory of Mimesis,” *Altered Self and Altered Self-Experience* International Workshop.
-New University of Lisbon, Portugal, 30 May 2013<br>

-* “Why Equality is No Good – Judith Butler and Politics of Asymmetry,” Graduate Political Theory Conference: *The Politics of Equality*.
-University of Oxford, UK, 25 April 2013<br>
 <br>